Guillex387/ppm-firebase/README.md

 - The host only save an encrypted token which contain your data.
 - The master key for decrypt your data, is managed for you and if you lost it, you lost your data.
-- The algorithm for encrypt and decrypt de information is [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+- The algorithm for encrypt and decrypt the information is [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
+- The algorithm for verify the master key is [scrypt](https://en.wikipedia.org/wiki/Scrypt).

 But because of the way it's designed, this one is vulnerable to any insecure browser or in rare cases a computer infected with malware.
 My recomendation is search possible malware on your computer,